scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 See Creative Scala Chapter 2 for additional exercises

 1. What is an expression?
 What is a value?
-What is an object?
+What is a type?

 1. Identify the values, objects and expressions in the following code.